 15. Governor’s Beach

-Aerial view of coastline and landmark big white chalk rock at Governor's beach, Limassol, Cyprus.
-The steep stone cliffs and deep blue sea waves crushing in coves and dark sand next to Kalymnos fish restaurant from above.
+View of coastline and landmark big white chalk rock at Governor's beach, Limassol, Cyprus.

-Aerial view of coastline and landmark big white chalk rock at Governor’s beach, Limassol, Cyprus.
-The steep stone cliffs and deep blue sea waves crushing in coves and dark sand next to Kalymnos fish restaurant from above.
+View of coastline and landmark big white chalk rock at Governor’s beach, Limassol, Cyprus.

 Governor’s Beach is a popular beach near Limassol, known for its white cliffs and clear waters.
 It’s a great spot for swimming, sunbathing, and enjoying fresh seafood at the beachside tavernas.